 |Family Homestead: Transitional housing is available to homeless families with at least one child under the age of 18 and one parent that is working full-time.
-Program lasts about 6 months and involves meeting with a case manager throughout the term.
-The waitlist is about 3 months, so apply as soon as possible to get on the waitlist.
+The program lasts about 6 months and involves meeting with a case manager throughout the term.
 Call 303.623.6514 for more information.
 Must be able to verify homelessness, through eviction notice or similar type of documentation.|

-|Hope for House Colorado: Available to teen moms, ages 15-20.
-They are currently taking new applications for their residential program, which includes: a safe place to live for 16-20 months, parenting help, help with finishing school and going to college, human services assistance, and help starting individual's career.
-Click here to apply.
-Note: This program is available to parenting teen moms only, meaning you have already completed your first pregnancy.|
+Hope House Colorado: Available to teen moms, ages 15-20.
+Hope House offers a residential program, which includes: a safe place to live for 16-20 months, parenting help, help with finishing school and going to college, human services assistance, and help starting an individual's career.

-|NewGenesis Transitional Housing: This transitional housing program provides an apartment or house for single men, single women, and families.
+The transitional housing program for single men, single women, and families provides an apartment or house.
 The residents must be working, paying rent, and saving for their permanent housing plan.
 The residents can stay in this program for up to two years, depending on the circumstances.
 They must also give back to the community by volunteering at the shelter.
-There is currently a 6-month waiting list, so call 303.831.4910 to get on the waitlist as soon as possible.|
+Call 303.831.4910 to learn more and place your name on the list.

 |Volunteers of America: Several housing locations for individuals, seniors, families, and people with disabilities.|